 This test item and its procedures were modified from Johnson and Lavay (1989).
 In it, participants perform as many bench presses as possible (to a maximum of 50 for males and 30 for females).
 The test is designed as a measure of upper-extremity (particularly elbow-extension) strength and endurance.

 This text offers adapted physical education teachers the most complete

 and up-to-date health-related fitness testing program available for

 youngsters with physical and mental disabilities.
 It is compatible with

 and can be used alongside Fitnessgram and includes an online resource

 If you are a member of the HK Rewards Program, when buying a new print edition of this book, you

 will be granted the option for downloading the e-book edition at no additional charge.
 Learn more.

 The Brockport Physical Fitness Test revolutionized fitness testing for youngsters with disabilities when it first came out in 1999.
 This significantly updated edition takes up where the original left off, offering adapted physical education teachers the most complete health-related fitness testing program available for youngsters with physical and mental disabilities.

-This new edition of Brockport Physical Fitness Test Manual: A Health-Related Assessment for Youngsters With Disabilities comes with an online web resource with reproducible charts and forms as well as video clips that demonstrate assessment protocol for the tests.
+This new edition of Brockport Physical Fitness Test Manual: A Health-Related Assessment for Youngsters With Disabilities comes with a online web resource with reproducible charts, fillable forms, and test score calculators as well as video clips that demonstrate assessment protocol for the tests.
 The text helps teachers understand these aspects: